PO Box 410

 Carmella is in charge of office operations and the Urban Program.
 She is a registered Professional Engineer for the State of Ohio.
 Carmella graduated with a Bachelor of Science in Civil Engineering from Cleveland State University, then moved on to earn her Master's degree in Hydrology.
 Carmella previously worked at the Geauga County Engineer's office.

 Gail provides presentations for all ages, workshops for adults, assists with public outreach and information, and offers assistance with managing and sustaining our natural resources.
-Previously, she has worked for the Tuscarawas County Park Department, Athens SWCD, Burr Oak State Park, and Nature’s Classroom Outdoor Education Program.
-Gail has an Associate Degree in Natural & Cultural History Interpretation from Hocking College and has over 20 years of experience in environmental education.
+Previously she has worked in environmental education for the Tuscarawas County Park Department, Athens SWCD, Burr Oak State Park, and the Nature’s Classroom Program.
+Gail has an Associate Degree in Natural & Cultural History Interpretation from Hocking College.

-Colleen assists with mitigation sites owned by Geauga County, conducts stream and wetland assessments, inspects construction sites, and manages the GIS storm sewer outfall database for the County.
-She received her Bachelor of Science degree from Cleveland State University in Environmental Science and then went on to earn a Master of Science degree from the University of Akron in Biology.
-Colleen's past experience consists of various internships including environmental education, stream evaluations, wetland assessments, and conservation easement inspections.
-She has also conducted various studies and research with amphibians and water quality.
+Colleen assists with many natural resource projects, construction site inspections, the stream quality monitoring program (MYC: Millennium Youth Conservations), grants, the Clean Ohio program, and manages the GIS storm sewer outfall database for the County.
+Beginning her career as a court reporter, she soon heeded her call to natural resources protection and returned to school for a Bachelor of Science degree from Cleveland State University in Environmental Science and then earned a Master of Science degree from the University of Akron in Biology.
+Colleen's past experiences include environmental education, amphibian and water quality research, stream evaluations, wetland assessments, and conservation easement inspections.

 Copyright 2010 My Business.
 All rights reserved.